ADVISORI Logo

 • Centralized management of privileged credentials in a secure vault

-• Automated password rotation and Just-in-Time access to credentials
+• Automated password rotation and just-in-time access to credentials

-• Session recording and monitoring for audit and forensics
+• Session recording and monitoring for audit and forensics purposes

 🛡 ️ PEDM (Privileged Elevation and Delegation Management)